 *We received one adult and one child complimentary entry to Fota Wildlife Park for the purpose of this review.
 However, as always, these are my honest thoughts and opinions of Fota Wildlife Park.

-**Prices correct at the time of writing this post (May 2018).
+**Prices correct at the time of updating this post.